ArticySoftware/Articy3ImporterForUnreal/README.md

 ## For already existing Blueprint-only projects

-Projects that existed prior to using the plugin and used only Blueprints can be converted to C++ projects by adding any C++ class that inherits from UObject to the project.
+Projects that existed prior to using the importer and used only Blueprints can be converted to C++ projects by adding any C++ class that inherits from UObject to the project.
 It is important that an option <b>other</b> than None gets selected.
 As an example, we choose the Actor class.

 <p align="center">
   <img height="400" src="https://www.nevigo.com/articy-importer/unreal/create_new_cpp_class.jpg">